Dyslexia

 Oral presentations can be another effective method of assessment for students with Dyslexia.
 These presentations allow students to express their understanding verbally, often a strength for students with Dyslexia.

-3. Public Speaking Skills: Giving oral presentations can also help students with Dyslexia develop valuable skills such as public speaking and verbal communication.
+3. Public speaking kkills: Giving oral presentations can also help students with Dyslexia develop valuable skills such as public speaking and verbal communication.

-In conclusion, offering a variety of individualized assessment methods can provide students with Dyslexia with the opportunities they need to truly showcase their understanding and abilities.
-By making adjustments and accommodations in traditional written exams, and by utilizing projects and oral presentations, educators can create a fairer, more inclusive assessment environment for all students.
+In conclusion, offering a variety of individualised assessment methods can provide students with Dyslexia with the opportunities they need to truly showcase their understanding and abilities.
+By making adjustments and accommodations in traditional written exams, and by utilising projects and oral presentations, educators can create a fairer, more inclusive assessment environment for all students.

 Summary

-Differentiation, as we've explored through various strategies and methods for supporting students with Dyslexia, is about recognizing the unique abilities and challenges of each learner.
+Differentiation, as we've explored through various strategies and methods for supporting students with Dyslexia, is about recognising the unique abilities and challenges of each learner.

 It's about constructing a learning ecosystem that not only values but also nurtures the diverse strengths, needs, and interests of every student.
 This includes providing multisensory instruction, phonics programs, reading accommodations and strategies, writing supports, chunking and pacing, assistive technology tools, and fostering a supportive environment.

-Note: This is not an exhaustive list of all the possible causes, symptoms and types but some general information that can be further explored.
+Note: This is not an exhaustive list of all the possible causes, symptoms and interventions but some general information that can be further explored.
 Based on what you have read if you have any concerns about an individual, please raise them with the individual/s.
-The caregiver can then raise these concerns with their local doctor who can provide a referral to the relevant professional (e.g. pediatrician, psychologist, psychiatrist, allied health professional and learning specialists) for diagnosis and treatment if appropriate.
+The caregiver can then raise these concerns with their local doctor who can provide a referral to the relevant professional (e.g. paediatrician, psychologist, psychiatrist, allied health professional and learning specialists) for diagnosis and interventions accordingly.

 Behaviour Help